Champions: New Millennium: Publication history

 Shannon Appelcline explained that "Hero did embrace Fuzion, at least temporarily.
 They quickly released Champions: The New Millennium (1997), the fifth edition of their core Champions rulebook.
 However, it was so totally revamped that not only was there a fan revolt, but today New Millennium is largely ignored when counting Champions game editions."
 Appelcline continued by saying that "Hero Games got just a single book out during their Cybergames year: a new second edition of Champions: New Millennium (2000), now dual-statted for Fuzion and the Hero System — which had been Hero's plans for all their new products, following their departure from R. Talsorian."

 Reception

+Phil Masters reviewed Champions: New Millennium for Arcane magazine, rating it a 6 out of 10 overall, and stated that "Champions: The New Millennium offers colourful superhero gaming that lets you mix in stuff from old Champions books, Bubblegum Crisis, Cyberpunk, and Mekton Zeta.
+On the down-side, though, the writing is not always the best, there's no index, the rules seem rushed, and the whole book suffers from confused design.
+The new gameworld is internally consistent, but nothing too special.
+Existing players used to the detail of old-style Champions probably won't convert, while new players may get confused by all the optional stuff.
+But Champions is back.
+Some good support material could make it a winner yet."

 The reviewer from Pyramid #28 (Nov./Dec., 1997) stated that "I think it's very reassuring that when the original creators of the classic Champions superhero roleplaying game decided to put out a new edition, they went the full nine.
 Champions: New Millennium is unlike any previous edition of Champions, with a radically changed gaming universe and brand new system."